jgpws/the-m-x/readme.txt

 === The M.X. ===

-Contributors: Jason G. Designs
+Contributors: jgpws
 Tags: blog, custom-background, custom-colors, custom-header, custom-menu, featured-images, flexible-header, one-column, post-formats, right-sidebar, sticky-post, theme-options, threaded-comments, translation-ready, wide-blocks
 Requires at least: 4.0
-Requires PHP: 5.2.4
+Requires PHP: 5.6
-Tested up to: 4.9.9
+Tested up to: 5.1.1
-Stable tag: 1.0.15
+Stable tag: 1.0.21
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl.html

+== Copyright ==

 The M.X.
 WordPress Theme, Copyright 2016-2019 Jason G. Designs The M.X. is distributed under the terms of the GNU GPL.

 == Description ==

 The M.X. stands for The Modern Experience.
 Give your content a trendy new style with Google's Material Design.
 The M.X. comes out of the box supporting many standard WordPress features, such as the Custom Header (renamed Hero Image), Custom Menus, full sized Featured Images and most of the Post Formats.
 Don't like a sidebar on every page?
 The sidebar slides in on click when needed and out of view when not.
 In addition, The M.X. has support for Gutenberg, with full width post images and editor color palette.

 == Frequently Asked Questions ==